chrisant996/clink/docs/clink.md

 <a name="rlcmd-dump-functions"></a>`dump-functions` | | Print all of the functions and their key bindings to the Readline output stream.
 If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file.
 <a name="rlcmd-dump-variables"></a>`dump-variables` | | Print all of the settable variables and their values to the Readline output stream.
 If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file.
 <a name="rlcmd-dump-macros"></a>`dump-macros` | | Print all of the Readline key sequences bound to macros and the strings they output.
 If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file.
+<a name="rlcmd-execute-named-command"></a>`execute-named-command` | <kbd>Alt</kbd>-<kbd>x</kbd> | Read a bindable readline command name from the input and execute the function to which it's bound, as if the key sequence to which it was bound appeared in the input.
+If this function is supplied with a numeric argument, it passes that
+argument to the function it executes.

 ### Readline vi Mode